LaunchCodeEducation/data-structures-and-algorithms/src/chapters/binary-trees/binary-search-tree-operations.rst

        __6__         19
       /     \       /  \
      3       9     13   25
-    / \     /     /  \    \
+    / \     /        \    \
-   2   5   7     11  14    30
+   2   5   7         14    30
-      /         /    /
+      /                      \
-     4         10   13

-To find this value a binary search was performed:

-- 31 is greater than 10
-- 31 is greater than 19
-- 31 is greater than 25
-- 31 is greater than 30
-- 31 equals 31
+     4                        31

-The value 31 was found.
-The next step is to see if 31 has any child nodes.
-It does not so it can be deleted without further action.
+This was fairly simple.
+We first had to find 11, which took 4 steps.
+Then we simply removed it.
+Note that 11 was a **leaf** node.
+In other words, it had no children.
+Removing a node with children takes a bit more work.

-Let's try removing a value that has child nodes: 3
+Let's try removing 5, which has a child node.

 ::